 We can use Mikael Svenson’s blog as base for application registration and certificate generation.

-For our first steps with the Microsoft Graph PowerShell SDK, we should only use our personal developer tenant.
+Important For our first steps with the Microsoft Graph PowerShell SDK, we should only use our personal developer tenant.
 Never try out new things in production!
 Follow the Bring Your Own Tenant #BYOT approach.

 For the most basic read-only access I suggest granting Directory Reader role for the service principal of our newly registered application.